ajay9634/Ajay-prefix/README.md

-BOX64_SYNC_ROUNDING=1 # Fix crash by Game physics or graphics glitches BOX64_DYNAREC_X87DOUBLE=1 # Can fix crashes in old DirectX/GL games BOX64_NOSIGSEGV=1  # May fix game crash
+BOX64_SYNC_ROUNDING=1 # Fix crash by Game physics or graphics glitches BOX64_DYNAREC_X87DOUBLE=1 # Can fix crashes in old DirectX/GL games BOX64_NOSIGSEGV=1  # May fix game crash BOX64_RDTSC_1GHZ=1 # May fix too fast and too slow timer in games and fix crash in drm
 ```

 ### 🧠 MESA Performance